-So you’re able to not only see the video, but you can have a title and you can have captions at the bottom.
+You’re able to not only see the video, but you can have a title and you can have captions at the bottom.
 Because a lot of videos that people watch, they watch it in silence.

-So they’re just looking at it and they’re scrolling it, they’re scrolling through their phone and they may not necessarily listen to it but they may watch it.
+They’re just looking at it and they’re scrolling it, they’re scrolling through their phone and they may not necessarily listen to it but they may watch it.
 And with the texts they’re able to better understand the messages that you’re getting across.

 And then in the middle of the image I had the video and at the bottom, as you can see, I’ve got captions which is generated in Temi, which I talked about earlier, the same software that I use to generate the transcripts.

 And this is a really neat way of getting more use out of your livestream because you’ve now got a video and a mini version of it and it looks different as well.
-So it’s a really great way of getting a lot of leverage from one Facebook livestream or one video.
+It’s a really great way of getting a lot of leverage from one Facebook livestream or one video.